Farrel481/Farrel481/README.md

 # Hi, I'm Farrel!😄

-### Pretty much loves to do coding and mechanical works, i am into Back-End Website developing and i can assist on doing things related to Electronics and Software.
+### Pretty much loves to do coding and mechanical works, i am into Back-End Website developing and i can assist on doing things related to Electronics, Hardware and a bit of Software.
 I'm a Mechatronics and Artificial Intelligent student at University of Education Indonesia!
 Check out my profiles and what i do here! :)

 📈 Currently
 - Building skill-set of IoT